 James and his brother, John, were given a nickname by Jesus, who called the two “Boanerges,” which means “sons of thunder” (Mark 3:17).
 This name gives us a clue to James’ personality.
 Both he and his brother were characterized by zeal, passion, and ambition.

 James and John asked Jesus to let them sit on either side of Him in His kingdom (Mark 10:37), and Jesus told them that wasn’t a request He could grant.
-Then He prophesied about their future—James and John would suffer persecution and death just as He would (Mark 10:39).
+Then He prophesied about their future—James and John would suffer persecution just as He would (Mark 10:39).
 Jesus handled the brothers’ audacious request graciously, turning it into a lesson in humility for all the disciples (verses 42–45).
 The other ten disciples weren’t very happy with the brothers because of their brazenness—and probably because they wanted those positions of honor in the kingdom for themselves (verse 41).

 Later, James and John showed their zealous, thunderous personalities when Jesus sent messengers before Him into a Samaritan village.
 The people of the village refused to welcome Jesus, however, because they knew He was journeying to Jerusalem (Luke 9:51–53).
 James and John wanted to call down fire from heaven to destroy the village (verse 54).
 This impetuous, vindictive desire earned Jesus’ rebuke, and He reminded the sons of thunder that His mission was to save lives, not destroy them.